|

 that is widely deployed in the Internet.

-- ALMI was one of the first to
+ALMI was one of the first

-propose self-organizing overlay networks on top of the Internet to
+to propose self-organizing overlay networks on top of the Internet

-be done in end systems.
-It has spurred significant interest in this
+cannot efficiently be done in end systems.
+It has spurred

-area and many research projects, that use end systems to build
+significant interest in this area and many research projects, that

-higher-order network topologies.
+use end systems to build higher-order network topologies.

-- Media-on-Demand is likely become a major
+Media-on-Demand is likely become a major

 source of network traffic.
 We show that